meowarex/TobiiTile/README.md

 # Tobii Tile

-Accessible GUI is an Electron-based application designed to provide an accessible graphical user interface.
+Tobii Tile is an Electron-based application designed to provide an accessible graphical user interface.
 This README provides instructions on how to set up, run, test, and build the application.

 ## Table of Contents